AlexQwett/road-to-data-analyst/Docs/table_documentation.md

 - One product belongs to one category.
 - One product belongs to one brand.
-- One product has many order item.
+- One product has many order items.
-- One product has many purchase item.
+- One product has many purchase items.
-- One product has many inventory.
+- One product can have inventory records in many shops.
 - A product may be available in several stores.
 - The purchase price is not saved in `product` because it depends on the batch.